Rural California county hums back to life, defying order

 “Our residents were moving forward with or without us," Heather Hardwick, deputy director of emergency services, said in an email, adding that residents needed guidelines to do it safely.

-At Country Hearth Restaurant and Bakery in the small town of Cedarville, manager Janet Irene said she's been following “the guiding light" of county officials in keeping the small eatery she's run for 35 years closed except for takeout during the lockdown.
+At Country Hearth Restaurant and Bakery in Cedarville, manager Janet Irene said she's been following “the guiding light" of county officials in keeping the small eatery she's run for 35 years closed except for takeout during the lockdown.

 She was relieved to reopen it Friday morning.

 “People were constantly asking to be able to sit in the restaurant and it was really, really difficult during this time to deny that.
-It’s like the hardest thing I’ve ever done in my life, because part of that time we had inclement weather, rain and — no snow — but cold outside,” she said.
+It’s like the hardest thing I’ve ever done in my life," she said.

 Newsom has declined to address Modoc County's move directly and has not responded to a demand from six other rural Northern California counties to also be allowed to reopen.

-Note: This story has been corrected to remove a reference to a lumber mill.
-The logs on trucks are coming from Modoc National Forest.